 Drops per mlBlending Tips

 Eucalyptus dives is a small tree with a large crow which prefers open conditions and grows in south-eastern Australia.
 The oil is produced on a large scale in Australia and South Africa.

 ABOUT THE OIL

 This aroma is refreshing and uplifting – an excellent choice for inclusion in massage formulas and diffusion for support of breathing conditions.
 Some folks may prefer its softer "woody" aroma to other Eucalyptus oils, having less "eye opening brightness” being instead soft and earthy.
 This variety is often chosen solely for it's aroma, and because it can be used in a higher concentration on the skin.
-The MOST "gentle" yet still quite effective is Eucalyptus smithii, noted for longer term use with children, elderly, or other sensitive individuals.
+The most gentle, yet still quite effective, is Eucalyptus smithii, recommended for longer-term use with children, elderly, or other sensitive individuals.